cplain/cplain.github.io/_posts/2015-10-21-improving-gradle-flavours.markdown

 &nbsp;

 We still have this weird duplication in each of our flavours.
 They are doing exactly the same thing with just a minor variation (the array being used).
-In Java we would immediately make a method to solve this, but things are a little different here.
-However there is a very nifty solution:
+In Java we would immediately make a method to solve this, but things are a little different here, instead we can have this nifty solution:

 &nbsp;

-> Note: For this solution I am going to add in a few more values just to give you some ideas of what we can do
+> Note: I am going to add in a few more values just to give you some ideas of what we can do

 &nbsp;